MikeHathaway/Resolution/README.md

 Building this project requires NodeJS.

 The first time you run this project, run `npm run start-init`.
 Thereaftore, you will have a consistent mnemonic stored in a .gitignored file.
 Storing private keys in memory, in unecrypted locations on internet connected devices constitutes poor security, and should only be done with throwaway development keys.
-With the outputted list of private keys and addresses, copy the private key to a file .key.txt, and replace the code block in truffle-config.js with the associated address.

 With initialization complete, you can return to the project by simply running `npm run start`.